-1800 Numbers: From Humble Beginnings to Industry Changers
+1800 Numbers: From humble beginnings to industry changers

 Prior to that, any reverse charge (or “collect”) calls had to be connected by a telephone operator.
 AT&T’s telephone operators were becoming overwhelmed by the number of collect calls that were being accepted by businesses, so they introduced the 1800 number as a way to lighten the load on their operators and automatically connect the calls for them.

-The Power of 1800 NumbersWhen a caller dials a 1800 number, the network recognises it as a free call number and passes it through to the 1800 network management system.
+When a caller dials a 1800 number, the network recognises it as a free call number and passes it through to the 1800 network management system.
 This system contains all of the information needed to send the call to the right place.

 - Ring an office landline during business hours, and then ring a live answering service or mobile number after hours.